bernardosan/bernardosan/README.md

 ## About Me

-### Hello 👋, i'm Bernardo, a 24 y/o Eletrical Engineer that develops Android Apps!
+### Hello 👋, i'm Bernardo, a 24 y/o Brazilian Guy that develops Android Apps!

 <b>Today:</b> I'm focusing on Android development with Kotlin.